ProteinsWebTeam/interpro-pfam-curation-tools/README.md

 ## COGs analysis
 The scripts are available under the **cogs_analysis** subdirectory.
 More details are provided in the corresponding README file.

+## Create folders to build potential new Pfam families from smORF encoded proteins
+See README file in the **smORF_new_Pfam_families** subdirectory for instructions.